Kiyotoko/raw-rebalance-submod/RaW Credits.md

 ### Maps

+***Rules for map usage is the same as asset usage (1.3 and before are allowed, 1.4 and later are restricted).
+Please reach out to the RaW staff if there are any questions on what maps are available to use.***

 - ALL Maps by **z3r0x**, unless noted differently
 - Credit goes to **Psychoduck** for the following maps:
 	Duros, Rothana (Additional texturing, props by **z3r0x**), Sluis Van, Ithor, Rendili.